Cervical Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Cervical Cancer

 - Colposcopy: A procedure in which a colposcope (a lighted, magnifying instrument) is used to check the vagina and cervix for abnormal areas.
 Tissue samples may be taken using a curette (spoon-shaped instrument) and checked under a microscope for signs of disease.

-- Biopsy: If abnormal cells are found in a Pap smear, the doctor may do a biopsy.
+- Biopsy: If abnormal cells are found in a Pap test, the doctor may do a biopsy.
 A sample of tissue is cut from the cervix and viewed under a microscope by a pathologist to check for signs of cancer.
 A biopsy that removes only a small amount of tissue is usually done in the doctor's office.
 A woman may need to go to a hospital for a cervical cone biopsy (removal of a larger, cone-shaped sample of cervical tissue).